junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Gray Wolf Livestock Loss Mitigation Act of 2008”.
+This Act may be cited as the “Wolf Livestock Loss Prevention and Mitigation Act”.

 ## § 2.
 Definitions